 Activia and Daily Dairy Recommendations

 Activia makes a healthy addition to your diet.
 ChooseMyPlate.gov recommends 3 cups of dairy a day for good health.
-Including Activia, or any other brand of yogurt, in your diet can help you meet your daily dairy needs.
+Including Activia, or any other brand of yogurt, in your diet can help you meet your daily dairy needs, which you can track on MyPlate.
 One cup of yogurt is equal to 1 cup of milk.
 Choose low-fat varieties to save calories.
 To limit sugar intake, opt for plain yogurt and add your own fresh fruit to sweeten it up.
 Enjoy up to 3 cups of dairy -- including yogurt -- a day.

 Activia Nutrition Information